simonmichael/hledger/MANUAL.markdown

 The web command starts hledger's web interface, and tries to open a web browser to view it.
-(If this fails, you'll have to manually visit the url it displays.)
+(If this fails, you'll have to manually visit the url shown on the console.)
 The web interface combines the features of the print, register, balance and add commands, and adds a general edit command.

-This is an optional feature.
-Note there is also an older implementation of the web command which does not provide edit.
-See [installing](#installing).
+This is an optional feature, see [installing](#installing).

 Examples: